cbecraft1184/teams-meeting-minutes-prod/dod_documentation/EXECUTIVE_SUMMARY_CONCISE.md

 ## Recommendation

-**This is a time-sensitive, high-conviction opportunity that aligns with IBM's strategic priorities.**
+**This is a time-sensitive, high-conviction opportunity that aligns with DOD's strategic priorities.**

 **The market window is open now** but won't remain so for long.
 The production-ready architecture design provides a significant head start, and the implementation plan addresses all requirements with disciplined execution.